All Products

 1. Log on to the CEN console.

-Create a threshold-based alert rule for a metric
+Create an alert rule

 1. Log on to the CEN console.

-2. On the Instances page, click the ID of the CEN instance that you want to manage.
+2. On the CEN Instance page, click the ID of the CEN instance that you want to manage.

 4. In the Configure Rule Description panel, click Cancel.

-• Product: The resource type to monitor.
+• Product: Select the type of resource that you want to monitor.

-• CEN - Area: Used to monitor bandwidth plan instances.
+• CEN-Area: monitors bandwidth plan instances.

-• CEN - VBR: monitors Express Connect circuits.
+• CEN-VBR: monitors Express Connect circuits.

 Note